LuisParra117/LuisParra117/README.md

 # 💫 About Me:
-💻 I am a software engineering student <br>I am learning and working in web developmentI am learning and working in web development with PHP and JS
+💻 I am a software engineering student <br>I am learning and working in web development with PHP and JS

 ## 🌐 Socials: